 Dr. Oksenberg is the G.A.
 Zimmermann Endowed Chair in Neurology.
-He received his Ph.D. in Immunology from the Hebrew University of Jerusalem, Israel, and joined the UCSF faculty in 1993 following post-doctoral training at Stanford University.
+As a native from Argentina, Dr. Oksenberg received his Ph.D. in Immunology from the Hebrew University of Jerusalem, Israel, and joined the UCSF faculty in 1993 following post-doctoral training at Stanford University.
 Since 1979 his research has focused in the areas of human immunogenetics and the control of the immune response.
-He authored numerous publication and scholarly reviews in the field.
-Dr. Oksenberg is a leading investigator in the International Multiple Sclerosis Genetics Consortium.
-Since 2005, Dr. Oksenberg serves as Associate Editor for the Annals of Neurology.
+He has authored numerous publication and scholarly reviews in the field and is a leading investigator in the International Multiple Sclerosis Genetics Consortium.

 Dr. Hauser is a graduate of Massachusetts Institute of Technology and the Harvard Medical School.
 He trained in internal medicine at the New York Hospital/Cornell Medical Center and in neurology at the Massachusetts General Hospital/Harvard Medical School.
 Following postdoctoral fellowships in immunology at Harvard Medical School and the Pasteur Institute in Paris, France, he joined the faculty at Harvard and established an independent laboratory at the Massachusetts General Hospital.
 Since 1992, he has served as chairman and Robert A. Fishman Distinguished Professor of the Department of Neurology at UCSF.
 Dr. Hauser’s research has focused on MS immunology and genetics.
 He was responsible for one of the first clinical trials of immunosuppression on the course of progressive MS. His early work identified the CD4 T-cell as important in MS and also in experimental models of demyelination.
 His laboratory also played a central role in elucidating the role of pathogenic autoantibodies in demyelination, culminating in a clinical trial showing the benefit of Rituximab, a monoclonal antibody that selectively targets and depletes CD20+ B lymphocytes.
 He is a fellow of the American Academy of Arts and Sciences and the American Association of Physicians, a member of the Institute of Medicine and serves as an editor of the medical textbook Harrison’s Principles of Internal Medicine and Chief Editor of the Annals of Neurology.